msudol/shifty-rot/oracle/README.md

-# Shifty ROT
+# Shifty ROT Oracle

-A double keyed, running key Vigenere style cipher encoder/decoder just for fun.
+An Implementation of this code that only encodes but does not decode.

 ## History